 Less-than-2-year institution An institution that offers programs of less than 2 years' duration below the baccalaureate level.
 Includes occupational and vocational schools with programs that do not exceed 1,800 contact hours.

 Individuals with Disabilities Education Act (IDEA) IDEA is a federal law requiring services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education, and related services to more than 6.8 million eligible infants, toddlers, children, and youth with disabilities.
 Infants and toddlers with disabilities (birth–age 2) and their families receive early intervention services under IDEA, Part C. Children and youth (ages 3–21) receive special education and related services under IDEA, Part B.

 International Standard Classification of Education (ISCED) Used to compare educational systems in different countries.
-ISCED is the standard used by many countries to report education statistics to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and the Organisation for Economic Co-operation and Development (OECD).
+ISCED is the standard used by many countries to report education statistics to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and the Organization for Economic Cooperation and Development (OECD).
 ISCED divides educational systems into the following seven categories, based on six levels of education.

 ISCED Level 0 Education preceding the first level (early childhood education) usually begins at age 3, 4, or 5 (sometimes earlier) and lasts from 1 to 3 years, when it is provided.
 In the United States, this level includes nursery school and kindergarten.

 ISCED Level 1 Education at the first level (primary or elementary education) usually begins at age 5, 6, or 7 and continues for about 4 to 6 years.
 For the United States, the first level starts with 1st grade and ends with 6th grade.